Length: SVL up to 90mm, with the tail being equal to the body length

 Cloudy geckos are primarily nocturnal or cathemeral, arboreal and terrestrial.
 They may bask in the open or in partial concealment.
 This species inhabits scrub, shrubland, and lowland forest.
 It may also inhabit rocky areas, such as bluffs, rock tors, and loose rocks scattered across the ground (van Winkel et al. 2018; Jewell 2008).
 This species has also been known to inhabit buildings and other man-made structures.
 Remarkably, one population has been recorded from a tiny, barren rock stack that is mostly bare rock with a few shrubs.
 This rock stack also has a dense colony of seals.
 On Kundy Island/ Kani, cloudy geckos appear to prefer old Olearia trees that have plenty of cavities, overhanging bark, and plenty of vegetation such as Blechnum ferns around the base.

 Many Mokopirirakau species are known for being relatively solitary, however, cloudy geckos have been found in extremely high densities/aggregations on some predator-free offshore islands in artificial habitat (man-made structures).
+As is the case with other Mokopirirakau it is theorised that males likely show aggression to other males during the breeding season.
+Neonates (babies) are independent at birth.

 DOC classify the species as 'At risk: relict' (Hitchmough et al. 2021).
 Cloudy geckos are not being actively managed and are present in moderate-high numbers on multiple predator-free offshore islands.
 Accordingly, they are at no immediate risk of extinction.
 Monitoring and surveys have been conducted to learn more about this species.
 Future surveys could be targeted at mainland Stewart Island, as cloudy geckos are seldom seen there.